-Clause 4, page 7, leave out lines 27 to 38 and insert-
+Clause 4, page 7, leave out lines 27 to 38 and insert -

-- "(1) This section applies where a landlord seeks an order for possession of a dwelling-house let on an assured tenancy on Ground 6B in Schedule 2 to this Act (whether or not the order is also sought on any ground). - (2) Subject to subsection (3) below, the landlord must pay compensation to the tenant - (a) in such circumstances, and - (b) of such quantity as set by the Secretary of State by regulations.
+- "(1) This section applies where a landlord seeks an order for possession of a dwelling-house let on an assured tenancy on Ground 6B in Schedule 2 to this Act (whether or not the order is also sought on any ground). - (2) Subject to subsection (3) below, the landlord must pay compensation to the tenant - as set by the Secretary of State by regulations.